View Document

 1. staff members, whether full-time, part-time, ongoing, fixed-term, casual or sessional;

-2. visiting and adjunct academics, or other academics or research collaborators; and
+2. visiting and adjunct academics, or research collaborators; and

-3. students engaged in research, including Higher Degree Research students, honours students and any other students engaged in research activities at QUT.
+3. students engaged in research activities, including Higher Degree Research students, honours students and undergraduate students who participate in research projects.

 Top of Page